This post may contain affiliate links. Please read ourย disclosure policy.

 2. In the meantime, chop the onion and garlic.

-3. Heat a pot on medium heat, once hot add 1 tablespoon of Extra Virgin Olive Oil followed by crushed red pepper flakes.
+3. Heat a pot on medium heat, once hot add 1 tbsp of Extra Virgin Olive Oil followed by crushed red pepper flakes.

 4. Once the pepper flakes sizzle, add the onion and garlic.
 Season with salt.
 Stir.
 Saute for 5 minutes or until translucent.